Kenosha, Wisconsin: Libraries

+Museums

 Kenosha's four downtown museums, the Kenosha Public Museum, the Civil War Museum and the Dinosaur Discovery Museum, and the Kenosha Historical Center are Smithsonian Institution affiliates.

 Completed in 2001, the Kenosha Public Museum is on the Lake Michigan shoreline.
 Its main exhibit is a prehistoric woolly mammoth skeleton uncovered in western Kenosha in 1992.
 Cut-marks on its bones indicate that the animals were butchered by humans using stone tools.
 Carbon dating indicates their age to be 12,500 radiocarbon years old or 14,500 calendar years old, one thousand radiocarbon years earlier than the previously accepted presence of humans in the Americas.
 The museum also displays other ice age and fine art exhibits.
 A second permanent exhibit on local ecosystems and the history of museums and science opened in 2019.

 The Kenosha History Center is adjacent to the 1917 city water treatment plant on Simmons Island adjoining the 1866 Kenosha Light Station.
 It showcases the history of Kenosha from the time of Native American settlements and the first European settlements to the present day.
 The 1906 Kenosha North Pier Light sits just east.

 Kenosha's 59000 sqft Civil War Museum opened on June 13, 2008.
 The main exhibit, "The Fiery Trial", opened September 15, 2008.
 It is a 15000 sqft exhibit offering an interactive experience of the role of six Midwestern states before, during, and after the American Civil War.

 The Dinosaur Discovery Museum, designated a federal repository, opened in August 2006 in the historic Old Post Office adjoining the 56th Street streetcar line at Tenth Avenue, and includes an on-site paleontology laboratory operated through the Carthage College Institute of Paleontology.

 A maritime museum is located within the restored 1866 Southport Light and Lighthouse Keeper's cottage on Simmons Island.